 - Gloria Ferrer Caves & Vineyards

-- Ferrari-Carano Vineyards and Winery
+- Ferrari-Carano Vineyards & Winery

 - Ledson Winery

-Nestled among acres of vineyard, and beneath the dramatic volcanic cones of Sugarloaf Ridge State Park in the Sonoma Valley, Chateau St. Jean might easily be mistaken for monastery in the French Alps.
-The buff-colored walls and red tiles roof of Chateau St. Jean evoke the monastic tradition of winemaking.
+Nestled among acres of vineyard, and beneath the dramatic volcanic cones of Sugarloaf Ridge State Park in the Sonoma Valley, Chateau St. Jean might easily be mistaken for a monastery in the French Alps.
+The buff-colored walls and red tile roof of Chateau St. Jean evoke the monastic tradition of winemaking.

 Built in the 1970s, the Chateau is named after a woman named Jean, so that’s how “St. Jean” is pronounced.
 Dwarf orange trees and roses grace the Mediterranean-style courtyard garden, a nice place to stroll or sit under shade at bistro tables.